AmJustAChillGuy/privacy-policy.github.io/index.md

   - This data is stored off-platform (outside of Discord) for up to 30 days to ensure functionality (e.g., tracking user balances or timeout records).
   - All stored data is encrypted at rest using AES-256 encryption, in compliance with Discord’s Developer Policy.
 - **Command Usage Data**: Anonymized usage logs are stored for up to 30 days for debugging purposes and then deleted.
-- **Opt-Out Settings**: If you opt out of the Khla Khlouk Dice Game using `/togglekhlakhlouk`, this preference is stored in our database (associated with your user ID) until you request deletion of your data.

 ## How Can You Request Data Deletion?

 You can request the deletion of your data at any time by:

-- Running the `/deleteaccount` command in the bot, which will immediately remove all stored data associated with your user ID (e.g., economy balances, gambling records, moderation history, opt-out settings).
 - Contacting us via our Discord support server: [https://discord.gg/4vBzJaaVGv](https://discord.gg/4vBzJaaVGv).
 - Emailing us at: [senghongly8828@gmail.com](mailto:senghongly8828@gmail.com).